Skip to main content

 The term "failure" is used to represent both "hard failures" such

-complete loss of connectivity detected by Section 7.1 or degradation,
+complete loss of connectivity detected by continuity check described

-In the most basic scenario no protection nor restoration is required.
+In the most basic scenario, no protection or restoration is required.

-The CS-SR policy has only one candidate path configured.
-This
+The CS-SR Policy has only one candidate path.

 traffic will not be recovered.